jmbealer/my-knowledge-base/unsorted-org/org-old/software-engineering/python/python-strings.md

   <fill> Specifies how to pad values that don't occupy the entire field width.
   <align> Specifies how to justify values that don't occupy the entire field width.
   <sign> Controls whether a leading sign is included for numeric values.
-  # Selects an alternate output form for certain presentation types.
+# Selects an Alternate Output Form for Certain Presentation Types
   0 Causes values to be padded on the left with zeros instead of ASCII space characters.
   <width> Specifies the minimum width of the output.
   <group> Specifies a grouping character for numeric output.